VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+reader/+mfdaq/cedspike2.m.md

   Creates an ndi.document object DOC that represents the
      ndi.daq.reader object.

-Help for ndi.daq.reader.mfdaq.cedspike2/newdocument is inherited from superclass NDI.DAQ.READER
+Help for ndi.daq.reader.mfdaq.cedspike2/newdocument is inherited from superclass ndi.daq.reader
 ```

 ---